-There are fewer of us traveling these years because of desertification of our winter habitat caused by drought and over-farming.
-This was particularly serious back in the late 1960s when our numbers traveling to Britain reduced by over 70 percent.
-These days, about a million make it to Britain to breed each year, and we are widespread visitors to other parts of Europe.
+It’s sad to admit that there are fewer whitethroats migrating in recent years because of the desertification of their winter habitat, caused by drought and over-farming.
+This was particularly serious back in the late 1960s when the numbers of whitethroats reaching Britain reduced by 70 percent.
+These days, about a million birds make it to Britain each year to breed, and the species are widespread migrants to other parts of Europe.

 I owe it to the whitethroat and the migration of other birds to introduce me to world geography, that evebtually became one of my two degree subjects at university (the other subject was geology).
 Some other bird species that migrate incredible distances are as follows:

 - Swallow (UK): travels to South Africa/Namibia, Arabia or India for winter covering 5,000 to 6,000 miles (8,000-10,000km) each way.
 It flies low during the day, does about 200 miles (300km) a day, and takes 6 weeks to travel.

 - Arctic Tern (UK): has the longest migration of any bird, traveling as far as Antartica; covers 22,000 miles (35,000km) a year.
 The North America Arctic tern travels even further – 24,000 miles (40,000km) annually.

 - Goldcrest (UK): this bird weighs only 0.2 ounces (5 grams) yet will migrate across the North Sea to Britain from northern Europe.
 It is one of the lightest birds to migrate and will stop half way for a rest, if need be on a fishing boat at sea.

 - Bar-tailed godwit (US): migrates from Alaska to New Zealand without stopping; the 7,145 mile (11,500km) takes 9 days.